U-C-S/U-C-S/README.md

 <pre>
 - Coding as a Hobby and Open to Collaborate on projects
 - Visits Settings first, when launching a new App, game or software
+- Prefers learning from Documentation and Reference over other formats
 - Redditor
 </Pre>